 Average Wind Speed in Farmington, NM - © Weatherspark.com

-To view the map in Google Maps please click anywhere on the map above.
+To view the map in Google Maps, please click anywhere on the map above.

-Two topo maps cover the entire area of interest: Pueblo Bonita NW covers Ah-shi-sle-pah wash, and Pueblo Bonita covers Chaco Canyon.
+Two topographic maps cover the entire area of interest: Pueblo Bonita NW covers Ah-shi-sle-pah wash, and Pueblo Bonita covers Chaco Canyon.
 They can be downloaded in a variety of formats by clicking or right-clicking below:

 Geo Tiff/Avenza | KMZ | Oruxmaps | KMZ Decollared | Oruxmap Decollared | Avenza Decollared |